-Growth-Oriented Capital Structure: Upon completion of this offering, we expect to have approximately \$25.3 million of mortgage debt and no corporate debt, which equates to an initial debt-to-total capitalization ratio of % based on the midpoint of the price range set forth on the front cover of this prospectus.
-In addition, we have negotiated a proposed revolving credit facility with a borrowing capacity of \$60.0 million that we expect to have in place concurrently with, or shortly after, the completion of this offering.
-We believe that our available cash and the expected borrowing capacity under our anticipated credit facility, combined with our ability to place mortgage indebtedness on our unencumbered properties and to use OP units as acquisition currency, will provide us with significant financial flexibility to fund future growth while maintaining a target debt-to-EBITDA multiple in line with our peers.
+Growth-Oriented Capital Structure: Concurrently with or shortly after the completion of this offering, we expect to have approximately \$25.3 million of assumed mortgage debt secured by first liens on three of the undesignated buildings in the Acquisition Portfolio and approximately \$32.0 million of secured indebtedness under our proposed revolving credit facility, which equates to an initial debt-to-total capitalization ratio of 31.6% based on the midpoint of the price range set forth on the front cover of this prospectus.
+We have negotiated a proposed revolving credit facility with a borrowing capacity of \$60.0 million that we expect to have in place concurrently with, or shortly after, the completion of this offering.
+We believe that our available cash and the expected remaining borrowing capacity under our anticipated credit facility, combined with our ability to use OP units as acquisition currency, will provide us with significant financial flexibility to fund future growth while maintaining a target debt-to-EBITDA multiple in line with our peers.